Skip to Main Content

 Banned Books Podcast

 Discussion between Leeward CC Student Life and instruction librarian, Natalie Kahn, about Banned Books Week.
-Learn about books that have been banned or challenged in the educational system, particularly LGBTQ+ books.
+Learn about books that have been banned and challenged in the educational system, particularly LGBTQ+ books.